15 Unforgettable Wedding Poses for the Bride and Groom

 This photo is a favorite for me as a photographer because it always makes the bride giggle and smile.
 To make this wedding pose work ask the groom to lift the bride up under her butt so he has a firm grip on her and doesn’t drop her!
 Have the bride wrap her arms around his neck and hold on tight as she flies into the air.
 If you want to add a variation to this wedding

 For this wedding, pose ask the bride to take the groom’s hand and guide him away from the camera.
 Ask them to walk slowly as you trail behind.
 You will want to go wide on this shot and even ask the bride to look over her shoulder back at the groom and the photographer as they walk slowly and chat about their big day.
 The more photos you take here, the better.

 You may be surprised by how many couples have never dipped before!
 Make sure you explain this pose well before snapping your photo.
-Have the groom put his hands firmly only her lower back as she wraps her arms around his neck and he gently dips her backwards.
+Have the groom put his hands firmly on her lower back as she wraps her arms around his neck and he gently dips her backward.
 Add a kiss for an even better pose.

 More Must-Have Wedding Poses

 - Any jewelry that the bride will be wearing.

 - Wedding dress before the bride is wearing it.

 - Mother of the bride helping bride prepare.